(Translate this site)

 My abrupt action threw a scare into the motorcycle riders, who had to stop shooting to frantically maneuver around me.

-I only continued braking until the motorcyclists were passing me on either side, then I let go the brake and kicked in the four barrel and passing gear.
-Though Shadowfast was fast, my own response time wasn't quite as good as my friend Steve's.
+I only continued braking until the motorcyclists were passing me on both sides, then I let go the brake, and kicked in the four barrel and passing gear.
+Though Shadow was fast, my own response time wasn't quite as good as my friend Steve's.
 So it was going to take me a little longer to catch back up to the cycles than I wanted.
 Too much of a delay would allow them to turn the tables on me again, and I couldn't have that.

-So I steeled myself and flipped the nitro switch on the dash.
-I hoped a bullet hadn't disabled it.
-Even though I was doing over ninety by then, Shadowfast's back wheels briefly burned a little rubber-- I both heard and smelled it.
-I was thrown back into my seat by the rocket-like acceleration.
+So I steeled myself, and flipped the nitro switch on the dash (I hoped a bullet hadn't disabled it).
+Even though I was doing over ninety mph by then, Shadowfast's back wheels briefly burned a little rubber-- I heard it.
+I sank deeper into my seat from the rocket-like acceleration.

-Having a tank of laughing gas in your car was really the ultimate hot rod luxury in the seventies-- if you didn't kill yourself with it.
+Having a supply of laughing gas in your car was really the ultimate hot rod luxury in the 1970s-- so long as you didn't kill yourself with it.

 I was pretty damn good at handling Shadowfast's normal power.
-Almost a virtuoso in fact.
+Almost a virtuoso, in fact.
 But Shadowfast on nitro-- well, that was a whole different animal.
-I didn't much care for flipping the switch anywhere but on a ruler straight, dry and smooth road, where I could see seventy or eighty car lengths ahead at minimum and had a wide open and clear path.
-Those were the only conditions I felt more likely than not I'd be able to control the beast.
-I'd already had way too many close calls with my nitro use for what little time it'd actually been a part of Shadow's armament.
+I didn't much like flipping the switch anywhere but on a ruler straight, dry and smooth road, where I could see seventy or eighty car lengths ahead at minimum, and had a wide open, clear path.
+Those were the only conditions I felt more likely than not that I'd be able to control the beast.
+I'd already had way too many close calls with my nitro use, for what little time it'd actually been a part of Shadow's armament.

-No way I could have afforded the nitro fit before these kinds of jobs.
-I'd considered a turbo-charger or super-charger instead, but there were all kinds of reasons nitro was better for my particular circumstances.
+There was no way I could have afforded the nitro fit in my early days.
+No, only high risk jobs like this one, and the one just before, paid enough for that.
+I'd considered a turbo-charger or super-charger instead, but there were all sorts of reasons nitro was better for my particular circumstances.

-I could only hope the cyclists were neither too close together or too far apart when the moment came.
+I could only hope the cyclists would be neither too close together, or too far apart, when the moment came.
 And that one would be significantly ahead of the other.
-My plan was to try swerving only the slightest bit as necessary to knock first one and then the other off the highway.
+My plan was to try swerving only the slightest bit as necessary to knock first one and then the other off the highway, as I passed between them at speed.

-If they were side by side I'd have to pick just one for destruction, else my second swerve would have to be too far and make me careen out of control myself at this extreme acceleration.
-If they were too far apart, pretty much the same story.
+If they were side by side, I'd have to target just one, else my second swerve would have to be too fast and too wide, and make me careen out of control myself at this extreme acceleration.
+If they were too far apart distance-wise, and/or laterally, it might be pretty much the same story.

 If I had to try to swerve to avoid them both, that too would probably kill me.
 Yikes!
 I began to realize I hadn't quite thought this plan through...

 I was almost on top of the cyclists.
-They were only now recovering from their emergency manuever around my sudden braking, and about to turn their guns back on me if I were in range...they were too far spaced apart for my plan.
+They were only now recovering from their emergency maneuver around my sudden braking, and about to turn their guns back on me if I were in range...and they were spaced too far apart for my plan.
 Worst of all, they were practically side-by-side.
 I wouldn't even be able to sideswipe a single one of them this way!
-But at least I might pass between them without mishap, and maybe scare them off the road.
+But at least I might pass between them without mishap, and maybe scare them off long enough for Dennis and I to get some distance between us and them.
+Merely delaying any final reckoning with some of the baddies was better than nothing at all.
+Especially since we were expecting some reinforcements any time now.

 But it was not to be.
-One of them-- the one on the right-- turned his head and unexpectedly saw me right on their ass, and panicked-- or something.
-He seemingly involuntarily swerved in towards the other just as I was passing between them at super-speed.
+One of them-- the one on the right-- turned his head to his right, and unexpectedly saw me right on their ass, coming at them impossibly fast, and this caused him to twitch the wrong way-- or something.
+He seemingly involuntarily swerved in towards the other, just as I was passing between them at super-speed.
+Suddenly the gap between the riders narrowed alarmingly.
 I knew I might be about to die if he went under the car.

 I put everything I had into guiding Shadowfast exactly in-between the two cyclists as accurately as I possibly could.
 I drew upon every hour, every minute, every speed, every drop of experience I'd ever had with the car.
 If either cyclist went under me, I was done for.
-I no longer cared about trying to rid myself of the cyclists.
-I just wanted to survive.
+I no longer cared about trying to rid myself of the cyclists: I just wanted to survive the next fraction of a second.

 It was a miracle!
-Somehow I squeezed between the cyclists without pulling one or both under me!
+Somehow I'd squeezed between the cyclists without pulling one or both under me!
 Vast relief washed over me.
 I looked at my speedometer, and it was well past the 120 miles per hour mark-- the fastest on the gauge.
-I guess maybe we were running around 130 or 140-- I just don't know since the speedo didn't register further than 120.
-I flipped off the nitro and felt an immediate deceleration.
-The speedometer needle didn't seem to appreciably change position though.
+I guess maybe we were running around 130 or 140 actual speed.
+I flipped off the nitro, and felt an immediate deceleration.

-I wagged my head looking back in all my various mirrors, but couldn't spot the cyclists at all.
-Had they dropped back to harass the limo?
+I wagged my head looking back in all my various mirrors, but couldn't spot any sign of the cyclists.
+Had they dropped back to harass the limo again?
 No, it didn't seem so.

 They'd plain disappeared.
 But I hadn't run over them.
 Hmm.
 Maybe I'd scared them both off the road after all!
 Yay!

-After a bit of winding down my speedometer needle finally was wavering in the vicinity of 120 again.
-So maybe even with the nitro boost we hadn't surpassed after all the awful speed forced upon us by Briggs in Texas that time.
+After a bit of winding down my speedometer needle was finally wavering in the vicinity of 120 again.

 It looked like I might have one more shot of nitro left if I needed it.
 But I couldn't imagine getting another opportunity like that last one.